by agweber, published

 //----- If you're working on printing this, I'd stop here and wait for me to catch up with the rest of the robot.
 I have to figure out how to attach the body's to the wheel itself right now. ------//

 - Repeat steps 1-4 three more times to make a total of eight legs.

 - To be continued.

 Liked ByView All

 RodentBot by agweber is licensed under the Creative Commons - Attribution - Share Alike license.

-We're sure agweber would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure agweber would love to see what you've printed.
+Please document your print and share a Make with the community.